DOSull/GISC-421/critical-gis-essay.md

 ## Non-western perspectives
++ **Eckstein L and A Schwarz.
+2019.
+[The Making of Tupaia’s Map: A Story of the Extent and Mastery of Polynesian Navigation, Competing Systems of Wayfinding on James Cook’s Endeavour, and the Invention of an Ingenious Cartographic System](https://www.tandfonline.com/doi/pdf/10.1080/00223344.2018.1512369?needAccess=true). _The Journal of Pacific History_ 54 (1):1–95.**

++ Hermann MJ and MW Pearce.
+2010. ["They would not take me there" People, places, and stories from Champlain's travels in Canada, 1603-1616](https://cartographicperspectives.org/index.php/journal/article/view/cp66-hermann-pearce/158). _Cartographic Perspectives_ 66 41-46.

 + Palmer M and C Korson.
 2020.
 [Decolonizing World Heritage Maps Using Indigenous Toponyms, Stories, and Interpretive Attributes](https://muse-jhu-edu.helicon.vuw.ac.nz/article/766917). _Cartographica: The International Journal for Geographic Information and Geovisualization_ 55(3) 183-192.

-+ Hermann MJ and MW Pearce.
-2010. ["They would not take me there" People, places, and stories from Champlain's travels in Canada, 1603-1616](https://cartographicperspectives.org/index.php/journal/article/view/cp66-hermann-pearce/158). _Cartographic Perspectives_ 66 41-46.

 + Walter M, T Kukutai, SR Carroll and D Rodriguez-Lonebear.
 2020. [_Indigenous Data Sovereignty and Policy_](https://www.taylorfrancis.com/books/9781000214208) eds.
 M Walter, T Kukutai, SR Carroll, and D Rodriguez-Lonebear.
 Abingdon, Oxon; New York, NY: Routledge, 2021.